shsagir/play-area-sync/docs/install-laravel-5.md

 $ php artisan key:generate
 ```

 This will print out the key and write it to your local `.env` file.
-You can now either create another key or use that one and set is as an [environment variable](/env-vars) to your App, via the Dashboard.
+You can now either create another key or use that one and set is as an [environment variable](/env-vars) named `APP_KEY` to your App, via the Dashboard.

 Once that is done, you can just push your local repo to the App remote: